andreas-grimm/GD-BASIC/doc/BASIC.md

 ## Introduction

 This text starts with a correction.
-The GDBasic interpreter is not an interpreter in the pure sense of the definition of an interpreter as it does not react on entered words as they are entered and changes its state.
+The GD-Basic interpreter is not an interpreter in the pure sense of the definition of an interpreter as it does not react on entered words as they are entered and changes its state.
 It actually works more live a `JAVA` compiler, as it performs a lexical analysis of the program, then parses the result, and finally generates executable code that is run by a runtime module.
 In this version all three components are in one project / `JAVA` executable, but as a plan the runtime components might end up in a separate component.

-GDBasic is also not a compiler as it does not generate machine code, but `JAVA` objects that are executed in sequence.
+GD-Basic is also not a compiler as it does not generate machine code, but `JAVA` objects that are executed in sequence.
 At this time of the work that saves the translation into platform dependent code and keeps the platform migrate-able - it shall run on Windows, Linux, and Mac OSX.
 The change to low level machine code might happen at a later stage.
 It is nit planned, as the performance of a standard laptop or even Raspberry Pi is sufficient to outperform any classical BASIC computer.